Of-Arte/antigravity-agent-kit/README.md

 ## Design Principles

-- **Low interference**: agent works through a checklist step-by-step without asking unnecessary questions
+- **Low interference**: agent works through a checklist step by step without asking unnecessary questions
-- **Spec-driven**: all goals, constraints, and acceptance criteria live in `project.md`, not in chat
+- **Spec driven**: all goals, constraints, and acceptance criteria live in `project.md`, not in chat
-- **Skill-aware**: GEMINI.md points the agent to your local skills directory for self-directed tool selection
+- **Skill aware**: GEMINI.md points the agent to your local skills directory for self directed tool selection
 - **Fail fast**: hard rules for env validation, path safety, encoding, and Docker config are enforced globally

 ---